ba-st/Ansible/docs/GettingStarted.md

 See [Installation.md](Installation.md) to learn more about how install **Ansible** on your image or how to use it as dependency of your project.

-Well, we have everything ready to do the tutorials!
+Well, you've everything ready to do the tutorials!

 ## Tutorials